Diving in Costa Rica

 Caño Island is part of a protected reserve famous for its beautiful coral reefs and rich marine life.
 The island lies 16 km (10 miles) off Costa Rica southerly Osa Peninsula.
 The topography is beautiful with pinnacles, swim throughs, plates and drop-offs.
-There’s a limit number of visitors there so try to book in advance.
-Some of the marine life you may see are oceanic manta rays, dolphins, turtles, white tip sharks, and in season, some humpbacks and pilot whales.
-Caño island is the best dive area if you can’t go dive to Cocos Island
+There's a limit number of visitors there so try to book in advance.
+Some of the marine life you may see are oceanic manta rays, dolphins, turtles, white tip sharks, plus the seasonal humpback and pilot whales.
+Caño Island is the next-best dive area if you can't go diving on Cocos Island

 The Best Dives Sites of Caño Island

-- Bajo del Diablo or Devil’s Pinnacle: expect peaks and channels created by the rock formations and a depth varying from 6 to 45 meters (20 to 150 feet).
-You’ll get to see sea turtles, stingrays, manta rays, moray eels, barracuda, tuna, snappers, sometimes some oceanic manta rays and white tips.
-With luck you may even see some migrating humpback and pilot whales.
+- Bajo del Diablo (Devil’s Pinnacle): expect peaks and channels created by the rock formations, and a depth varying from 6 to 45 m (20 to 148 ft).
+You'll get to spot sea turtles, stingrays, manta rays, moray eels, barracuda, tuna, snappers, sometimes oceanic manta rays and white tip sharks.
+With luck, you may even see migrating humpback and pilot whales.

-We always recommend to have your own dive gear, well maintained, you’ll be safer and more comfortable.
-Light and compact dive gear is particularly suited for travels.
-For safety reasons, always bring with you a surface marker buoy, and know how to use it.
-We also recommend you to have a Nautilus Lifeline, a GPS that could save your life if taken by currents.
+We always recommend to have your own dive gear, well maintained, you'll be safer and more comfortable.
+Light and compact dive gear is particularly well-suited for travel.
+For safety reasons, always bring a surface marker buoy, and know how to use it.
+We also recommend you to have a Nautilus Lifeline, a GPS that could save your life if you're swept away by currents.
 They can be really strong in Cocos Island and some other sites of the Pacific.
 Finally, remember to always use a reef-safe sunscreen

 Costa Rica is the country to go trekking.
-From an easy couple hours trek in Manuel Antonio to a longer walk in the Monteverde Cloud Forest or the most remote Corcovado National Park, there’s plenty to discover on the Pacific side.
+From an easy couple hours walk in Manuel Antonio to a longer trek in the Monteverde Cloud Forest - or the most remote Corcovado National Park - there's plenty to discover on the Pacific side.
 On the Caribbean coast, Tortuguero National Park beaches are nesting grounds for sea turtles.
-Don’t forget to dedicate a day to the volcanoes, for instance, the Arenal or Poás.
+Don't forget to dedicate a day to the volcanoes: either Arenal or Poás.